nagstler/gitmarshal/README.md

 # GitMarshal
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Maintainability](https://api.codeclimate.com/v1/badges/a9c81f4f449374df1e0c/maintainability)](https://codeclimate.com/github/nagstler/gitmarshal/maintainability)

-GitMarshal is a powerful Ruby gem that serves as a command-line interface (CLI) to extract and display various statistics about GitHub repositories.
+GitMarshal is a command-line interface (CLI) to extract and display various statistics about GitHub repositories.
 The metrics it retrieves include the number of commits, pull requests, issues, stars, and contributors.

 Whether you're a developer interested in the activity of a repository or a manager tracking the progress of your project, GitMarshal provides an easy way to fetch this data directly from your command line.